 Based on the successful results of our Phase 3 clinical program for Zalviso, we submitted an NDA for Zalviso in September 2013 and, in December 2013 we announced that the FDA accepted for filing the Zalviso NDA.
-As mentioned above, the FDA issued a CRL for Zalviso on July 25, 2014, and we are currently reviewing the FDA's comments and requests contained in the CRL and plan to discuss these requests with the FDA.
+As mentioned above, the FDA issued a CRL for Zalviso on July 25, 2014, and we are currently working to prepare, submit and finalize with the FDA the protocols required to address certain issues raised in the CRL.

 The 505(b)(2) NDA submission for Zalviso is based on a development program that includes data from seven Phase 1 studies, three Phase 2 clinical trials, and three Phase 3 clinical trials.
 The Phase 3 trial program included two placebo-controlled efficacy and safety trials and one open-label active comparator trial, in which Zalviso was compared to IV PCA with morphine.
 To date, the Zalviso safety database includes more than 600 patients.
-Zalviso successfully achieved the primary efficacy endpoints for each of these trials.
+Zalviso successfully achieved the primary efficacy endpoints for each of the Phase 2 and Phase 3 trials.
 A summary of the Phase 3 trials and results is as follows:

-- Active comparator trial (IAP 309)-in November 2012, we reported top-line data demonstrating that Zalviso met its primary endpoint of non-inferiority in a Phase 3 open-label active comparator trial designed to compare the efficacy and safety of Zalviso (15 mcg/dose, 20 minute lock-out) to IV PCA with morphine (1 mg/dose, 6 minute lock-out) for the treatment of moderate-to-severe acute post-operative pain immediately following major abdominal or orthopedic surgery. - Double-blind, placebo-controlled, abdominal surgery trial (IAP 310)-in March 2013, we reported top-line data demonstrating that Zalviso met its primary endpoint in a pivotal Phase 3 trial designed to compare the efficacy and safety of Zalviso to placebo in the management of acute post-operative pain after major open abdominal surgery.
+Active comparator trial (IAP 309)-in November 2012, we reported top-line data demonstrating that Zalviso met its primary endpoint of noninferiority in a Phase 3 open-label active comparator trial designed to compare the efficacy and safety of Zalviso (15 mcg/dose, 20 minute lockout) to IV PCA with morphine (1mg/dose, 6 minute lock-out) for the treatment of moderate-to-severe acute post-operative pain immediately following major abdominal or orthopedic surgery.

+- Double-blind, placebo-controlled, abdominal surgery trial (IAP 310)-in March 2013, we reported top-line data demonstrating that Zalviso met its primary endpoint in a pivotal Phase 3 trial designed to compare the efficacy and safety of Zalviso to placebo in the management of acute post-operative pain after major open abdominal surgery.
 Adverse events reported in the trial were generally mild or moderate in nature and similar in both placebo and treatment groups.
 Utilizing a randomized, double-blind, placebo-controlled design, this pivotal Phase 3 trial enrolled 178 adult patients at 13 U.S. sites. - Double-blind, placebo-controlled, orthopedic surgery trial (IAP 311)-in May 2013, we reported top-line data demonstrating that Zalviso met its primary endpoint in a pivotal Phase 3 trial designed to compare the efficacy and safety of Zalviso to placebo in the management of acute post-operative pain after major orthopedic surgery.
 Utilizing a randomized, double-blind, placebo-controlled design, this pivotal Phase 3 trial enrolled 426 adult patients at 34 U.S. sites.
 Treatment-emergent adverse events were generally mild to moderate in nature and similar for the majority of adverse events between Zalviso and placebo-treated patients, despite the shorter duration of exposure in the placebo-treated patients caused by early termination due to inadequate analgesia.